Matchboxscope/Matchboxscope/README.md

 **ATTENTION for Android users:** The Wifi in access point mode (*AP*) does not offer internet, hence Android uses available cellular/mobile data and won't open the local address (`192.168.4.1`). *solution:* Switch off mobile data or disable `Wifi+`

+**WiFi settings:**

+Please have a look in the wifi-settings to adjust them according to your network configuration:

+`cpp
+boolean hostWifiAP = true; // set this variable if you want the ESP32 to be the host const char* mSSID = "Blynk";
+const char* mPASSWORD = "12345678";
+const char* mSSIDAP = "Matchboxscope";
+``

 #### Upload files to SPIFFs